yjskrs/main/README.md

 *iGrad* also retrieves data directly from [NUS Mods](https://www.nusmods.com), ensuring that module information is always up to date.

-*iGrad* calculates your GPA at every step, ensuring you never have to use a GPA calculator again
+*iGrad* calculates your CAP at every step, ensuring you never have to use a CAP calculator again

 Finally, the *iGrad* team is always open to feedback and suggestions from the public will always be followed up on.